yoreljenkins/baseline-checker/README.md

 - Caching with TTL (1 hour default)
 - Fallback to local data when API is unavailable
 - Automatic data conversion from web.dev format

-## Contributing

-1. Modify the compatibility data in `compat_data.lua`
-2. Extend the linting patterns in `linter.lua`
-3. Add new commands in `init.lua`
-4. Enhance API integration in `api.lua`